Bits: redeem on Cathay’s new Madrid route, Swiss J sale to Zurich & Geneva, SAS lounge

 Cathay will fly four times per week from 2nd June using a Boeing 777-300ER.
 The attractive business class seating is shown below.

 The good news is that you can redeem Avios points on Cathay as they are a oneworld alliance member, although this service is not yet loaded up.
-Cathay is also VERY generous in opening up seats – you can see 8 business class seats from Dusseldorf on some days as I wrote here.
+Cathay is also VERY generous in opening up seats – you can see eight business class seats from Dusseldorf on some days as I wrote here.

 The bad news is that this will not be an attractive use of Avios.
 Madrid to Hong Kong is 6,540 miles.
 This means that it is likely to be a Band 8 Avios redemption (6,501+ miles) which is a whopping 210,000 Avios return in Business.
 Dusseldorf, Amsterdam, London, Manchester etc are all under 6,500 miles which makes them Band 7 redemptions at 180,000 Avios return in Business.

-SWISS offering sub-£200 REFUNDABLE business class flights to Zurich and Geneva
+SWISS offering sub-£200 REFUNDABLE business class flights

 SWISS is running another short-haul Business Class sale from London to Switzerland.
 This is nowhere near as generous as the £123 return flights on offer earlier in the year although we are now in peak ski and Christmas Market season.
 You may be able to tie this in with the cheap British Airways deals from Switzerland I discuss in my main article today.